 Consider having the optimal desk for work and study with both laptop and reading or writing areas, as well as some space for keeping papers or placing some personal items.
 This would round up to 120 cm as an optimal width.
 The more monitors or objects you would need on a desk – the wider desk you would need to look for.

-How a laptop/PC influence a desk choice?
+How will a laptop or PC influence your desk choice?

 Whether you use a laptop or a PC, you would need to consider needing extra space on a top of your desk.
 A keyboard shelf, enclosed cabinet to store a PC tower, wire management, or a drawer to store your headphones and ergonomics – will keep your desk uncluttered and allow productivity.